- Sorry remains the hardest word! - 13th December 2024

 A former radio executive, said about the listening figures for RW: “It’s (the audience numbers are) peaking at weekdays mid mornings, with Wynne Evans the only highlight.
 There’s an over reliance on celebrities who have little or no substance, and the breakfast programme (at the time) is a disgrace”.

-I presented the lunchtime programme, Wales at One, the drive-time show Good Evening Wales, as well as the weekly debate series People’s Assembly, for seven years until 2006, and have said publicly that this CANNOT go on.
+I presented the lunchtime programme, Wales at One, the drive-time show Good Evening Wales, as well as the weekly debate series People’s Assembly, for seven years until 2006, and have been shocked by what has happened.
 Those in charge need to take responsibility for how public money is being spent, NOT be proud of the ‘achievements’ at a failing radio station.

 But RW, has often hit the headlines for unfortunate reasons.
 Our journalists have been alone in reporting that Mr Paterson had an affair with the presenter Lucy Owen, and the story about it was included in a Digital Spy (DS) comment concerning RW with the message above the link saying “…the record low listening figures at Radio Wales under it’s (sic) current management (were) amplified…by criticism from former award winning reporters and presenters”.